andy-hanson/crow/readme.md

 make all
 ```

-This will build `bin/crow`, test, run some demos, then open a local copy of the website.
+This will build `bin/crow`, test, then serve the website on localhost.

 # Testing